April showers bring May flooding….

 Not only is a backup sump pump a great thing for when you lose power, but it is also important in case of a major storm where your standard pump cannot keep up.
 In these situations, your backup may kick on and give an extra boost to your standard one.
 It is always a good idea to have a backup on hand just in case of an emergency!

 If you do end up with some flooding this year, don’t go to your insurance company alone.
-We are here to help you with your settlement and make sure you get the money from your insurance company that you deserve!
+We have a few tips for water damage claims and also We are here to help you with your settlement to make sure you get the money from your insurance company that you deserve!